CaelynInc/p2000-sdr/README.md

 # p2000-sdr

-P2000 is the ducth emergancy services messaging system for pagers.
+P2000 is the ducth emergency services messaging system for pagers.
 The system works on the 169,650 MHz FM band.
 These messages can be viewed with a FM receiver and the FLEX decoder.
-This script make yse of a sdr dongle and a FLEX decoder to show the messages.
+This script make use of an sdr dongle and a FLEX decoder to show the messages.

 ## Requirements